mweirauch/metrics-jvm-extras/README.md

    Mostly useles, but included for completeness sake.
 * `rss`: Resident set size.
 The amount of process memory currently in RAM.
 * `pss`: Proportional set size.
-The amount of process memory currently in RAM, accounting shared pages among processes.
+The amount of process memory currently in RAM, accounting for shared pages among processes.
 This metric is the most accurate in terms of "real" memory usage.
 * `swap`: The amount of process memory paged out to swap.
 * `swappss`: The amount of process memory paged out to swap accounting for